DFgraphics/Afro-Graphics/README.md

 Most critically, the raw data objects (located in the /raw/objects/ folder) are only compatible with a *very limited* range of Dwarf Fortress versions.
 Trying to use these objects files in version of Dwarf Fortress not compatible with them will likely cause damage to save files.
-The versions of Dwarf Fortres that the included objects files are compatible with are listed on the release page before you download them: https://github.com/DFgraphics/Afro-Graphics/releases
+The versions of Dwarf Fortress that the included objects files are compatible with are listed on the release page before you download them: https://github.com/DFgraphics/Afro-Graphics/releases